-In the directory PHYTEC/PCM037 phyCORE-i.MX31/Linux-Kit/BSP/Images on your setup CD-ROM you can find a file called uImage-pcm037 - this file is the Linux kernel image.
-There is another file, root-pcm037.jffs2; this file contains the Linux root file system.
+In the directory BSP/Images on your PHYTEC Linux-XScale-Disc you can find a file uImage-pcmXXX-Y. This file is the kernel image.
+There is another file root-pcmXXX-Y.jffs2.
+This file contains the root file system.

-• Copy the files uImage-pcm037 and root-pcm037.jffs2 to your host's /tftpboot directory.
+Copy the files uImage-pcmXXX_Y and root-pcmXXX_Y.jffs2 into the directory /tftpboot

-You can download the kernel or root file system from the TFTP server into the target's RAM, erase the corresponding flash partition, and write the kernel from RAM into flash with one simple command, update_kernel or update_rootfs, respectively.
+You can download the kernel / root filesystem from the TFTP - server, erasing the required Flash area and writing the kernel from the RAM into the Flash with one simple command.